AndrewTFesta/andrewtfesta.github.io/index.md

 [//]: # ()
 [//]: # (I am passionate about leveraging my skills to drive technological advancements and contribute to cutting-edge AI research and applications.
 I am currently seeking opportunities that allow me to work on impactful projects, collaborate with interdisciplinary teams, and continue my professional growth in the fields of machine learning and AI.)

-## Outlier

-Provided training and feedback for LLMs on a variety of code, math, and reasoning tasks to guide them towards greater capabilities in these domains.

-## Oregon State University

-At Oregon State University, I conducted cutting-edge research in multiagent learning and environmental dynamics, leading to published papers with significant performance improvements.
-As a Graduate Teaching Assistant, I automated grading systems, reducing workload by over 85\%, and developed comprehensive teaching plans for software architecture and algorithm design.

-## IOMAXIS

-While with IOMAXIS, I led advanced machine learning and data science projects, including developing high-accuracy landmark recognition, enhancing proposal targeting using LLMs, and researching audio separation techniques.
-Additionally, I implemented a decentralized data capture system with software-defined networking for improved security and efficiency.

-## UTC Aerospace

-At UTC Aerospace Systems, I enhanced system compliance and reliability through test harness design, automated reporting, and thorough code reviews, contributing to improved project quality and adherence to FAA regulations.

-## Sophos

-At Sophos, I automated the discovery of OSINT assets and conducted vulnerability assessments using Java and Burp Suite, improving detection efficiency and aiding in the remediation of security threats.